ekremyalcin89/cryptoCurrencies/README.md

 # cryptoCurrencies
-to get crypto  prices
+to get current crypto  prices  from internet used REST API and tableview prototype cell .
-used api and tableview prototype cell .
 Made with  mvvm architecture